 a. arrangements for honorary membership of BASL – 46 requested this via the questionnaire.
 Action: JW will send email addresses to SGH/ or direct to BASL?

 b. trainee member invitation – we anticipate there will be more interest after the RCPath Bulletin article.
-SGH had proposed inviting expressions of interest in being the trainee members on the committee - since this would inevitably have a higher turnover as senior trainees became consultants, it would be good to proceed with this rather than wait for more trainee members to be registered.
+SGH had proposed inviting expressions of interest in being the trainee members on the committee - since they would inevitably have a higher turnover as senior trainees became consultants, it would be good to proceed with this rather than wait for more trainee members to be registered.

 c.
 BASL – information on their website re biopsies – JW will coordinate this along with section in tissue pathways.